Gravindex

 Gravindex is an agglutination inhibition test performed on a urine sample to detect pregnancy.
 It is based on double antigen antibody reaction.
 The test detects the prevention of agglutination of HCG-coated latex particles by HCG present in the urine of pregnant women.

 Procedure and results

 Kits commercially available contain two reagents; one is a suspension of HCG-coated latex particles, and the other is a solution of HCG antibodies.
 One drop of the urine is mixed with one drop of antibody solution for one minute on a black glass slide.
-One drop of the HCG-coated latex particles are added to the slide and left for one minute.
+One drop of the HCG-coated latex particles is added to the slide and left for one minute.